ios-carki/Cassette/README.md

 .package(url: "https://github.com/ios-carki/Cassette.git", from: "v1.0.2")
 ```
 # Features
-I will guide you on how to use CustomViews in SwiftUI.
+I will guide you on how to use BtnCassette(Button) in SwiftUI.

 - Mode 1: normal Button